 Part 1: What Is Unethical Business Practice?

 Ethics are beyond legal and doing right whether or not anyone is looking.
-As for unethical business practices, these business actions usually don't meet the standards of acceptable business operations, or employees that aren't doing the right thing.
+As for business practices that are unethical, these business actions usually don't meet the standards of acceptable business operations, or employees that aren't doing the right thing.
 It may be an individual who is unethical or the entire corporate culture in the case of the corrupt businesses.
 Keep in mind that unethical actions are not always illegal, but they will hurt society.

 Part 2: Legal Basis